Hassiummm/Hello-World/README.md

 About my repositories: all repositories are notes for books and articles

 In my opnion, textbooks should be really good books that are dense and thoughtful, and I plan to include the best textbooks I've read.
-Usually, I choose to do all the odd-number exercises (so you do at least one-half of the exercises, this is a simple proof right?)
+Usually, I choose to do all the odd-number exercises (so you do at least one-half of the exercises, this is a simple proof left to the readers, take 1 second to think about it).

 More details or plans?
 Not sure yet (´･_･`)